 The manuscript of the presentation— "Jesus was once a refugee" which was most impressing follows here:

 JESUS WAS ONCE A REFUGEE SEEKING REFUGEE STATUS

-Voice: After the Wise Men left Bethlehem, an angel appeared to Joseph and told him to take Mary and baby Jesus to Egypt where they would be safe from King Herod.
-We are now to visit some officials in an office in first century Egypt.
+Narrator: After the Wise Men left Bethlehem, an angel appeared to Joseph and told him to take Mary and baby Jesus to Egypt where they would be safe from King Herod.
+We are now going to visit some officials in an office in first century Egypt.

-(Six officials are seated at a desk covered with papers, discussing refugee cases in an office in Egypt.)
+(Six officials are seated at a desk covered with papers, discussing refugee cases in an office in Egypt.
+The plot thickens!)